sooluh/sooluh/README.md

 <!-- AYAHADAY:START -->
 <sub>_The Stories_</sub><br>
-**Surah Al-Qasas** (28: 9)
+**Surah Al-Qasas** (28: 30)

-> Pharaoh’s wife said ˹to him˺, “˹This baby is˺ a source of joy for me and you.
-Do not kill him.
-Perhaps he may be useful to us or we may adopt him as a son.”
-They were unaware ˹of what was to come˺.
+> But when he came to it, he was called from the bush in the sacred ground to the right side of the valley: “O Moses!
+It is truly I. I am Allah—the Lord of all worlds.

-— Dhu al-Qi’dah 6, 1445H
+— Dhu al-Qi’dah 7, 1445H
 <!-- AYAHADAY:END -->

 ### 📚 Recent Blog Posts